CaroTUM/Marketforecasting_Python/README.md

 # Data

 The raw data is a parquet format and contains the data of day0, which represent the relavant part of the data.
 The steps of the data cleaning can be tracked in the notebook datacleaning_finalcode.ipynb.
-The cleaned data set is saved in der data - raw folder.
+The cleaned data set is saved in the data - raw folder.

 # Notebooks for model testing